 1. Turtle island.

 Turtle myths abound in creation stories throughout the world.
 The Hindus tell of a great flood that dissolves all life until it is resurrected on the back of a turtle.
-The Iroquois, Anishinabe and Ojibwa had a similar story of a great flood that destroyed earth.
-A number of the surviving animals attempted to rescue it by diving to the bottom of the water in search of some soil.
+In China, it is one of the four animals that govern the four points of the compass.
+The Iroquois, Anishinaabe and Ojibwa have a similar story of a great flood that destroyed earth: A number of the surviving animals attempted to rescue it by diving to the bottom of the water in search of some soil.
 All failed until a muskrat managed to return to the surface dead, but with a lump of earth in his paw.
 Turtle offered his back to rest it on and it grew to be North America.
-In China, the turtle is one of the four animals that govern the four points of the compass.
 Some people call North America Turtle Island.

 2. The secret of eternal life.